 Flexible Attendance

-• Permits a reasonable number of excused absences for students whose disabilities cause periodic severe symptoms or episodes, though students must still meet minimum attendance requirements set by the college and instructor.
+Permits a reasonable number of excused absences for students whose disabilities cause periodic severe symptoms or episodes.
+However, students must still meet minimum attendance requirements set by the college and instructor.

 Commonly Available Classroom Accommodations